icebreakerone/ib1-technical-docs/docs/metadata.md

 `dcterms:conformsTo`
 : The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
 Most metadata files will include this field.

-`ib1:permitGroup`
+`ib1:roleRequiredToAccess`
-: The URLs of one or more groups in the Directory which may access this data source subject to the Licence in the `dcterms:license` term, unless the data is open data with a `ib1:sensitivityClass` of `IB1-O`.
+: The URLs of one or more roles in the Registry which may access this data source subject to the Licence in the `dcterms:license` term, unless the data is open data with a `ib1:sensitivityClass` of `ib1:IB1-O`.
 See [Access Control Specification](access_control_specification.md).

 ## Data Service metadata fields